 The City will implement Charter Section 423 when it amends the Land Use Element of its General Plan to implement Policy Actions 1A through 1F provided in Section 4 of this Housing Element.
-The increases in housing units and the peak hour traffic to accommodate the City's high RHNA allocation will exceed Charter Section 423 thresholds requiring a vote of the electorate.
-However, Charter Section 423 includes a statement that it shall not apply if State or Federal law precludes a vote of the electorate on the amendment.
-As of the adoption of this Housing Element, it is unclear if the State RHNA mandate to accommodate the City's RHNA allocation would preclude a vote pursuant to Charter Section 423.
+The increases in housing units and the peak hour traffic to accommodate the City's high RHNA allocation will exceed Charter Section 423 thresholds.1 Charter Section 423 includes a statement that it shall not apply if state or federal law precludes a vote of the electorate on the amendment.
+However, the City has historically applied Charter Section 423 to its RHNA allocation obligations under state law as explained in greater detail below.
+Moreover, neither California Government Code Section 65580 et seq. nor the myriad housing bills passed by the California Legislature over the past several years has preempt application of voter-adopted growth initiatives to the housing legislation.
+On the contrary, many of the housing bills have ultimately deleted preemption language or authorized the local legislative body to override the voter-adopted initiative.

-It is the duty of the City Council to place the increases in housing and the traffic generated before the voters of Newport Beach consistent with Charter Section 423.
-The vote will be scheduled in accordance with the California Elections Code and the City Charter after the City Council carefully reviews and approves the Land Use Element amendment and Zoning Strategies that support Policy Actions 1A through 1G.
+The vote will be scheduled in accordance with the California Elections Code and the City Charter after the City Council carefully reviews and approves the Land Use Element amendment and Zoning Strategies that support Policy Actions 1A through 1F.
 The City will prepare an Environmental Impact Report (EIR) in accordance with the California Environmental Quality Act (CEQA) prior to acting on the Land Use Element amendment and Zoning Strategies.

-In 2006, the City adopted its comprehensive General Plan Update adding 1,166 housing units within its Land Use Element.
-The update included the housing unit increases to accommodate the City's share of the 4^{th} RNHA cycle.
+The City has had positive experiences with Section 423 General Plan updates in the past.
+Specifically, 4 in 2006, the City adopted its comprehensive General Plan Update adding 1,166 housing units within its Land Use Element.
+The update included the housing unit increases to accommodate the City's share of the 4th RNHA cycle.
 In accordance with Charter Section 423, the update was submitted to the voters and the measure passed.
-For the 6^{th} cycle Housing Element, like the 2006 vote, the City will initiate an election and pay for all costs associated with the ballot measure.
+For the 6th cycle Housing Element, like the 2006 vote, the City will initiate an election and pay for all costs associated with the ballot measure.
 The discussion within Housing Goal #1 in Section 4 details the milestones involved in the Land Use Element amendment vote process.
 The City may choose to submit multiple ballot measures.

 If the ballot measure passes, Charter Section 423 would not be an impediment in any way to housing development projects supported by the Land Use amendment and Zoning implementation strategies stemming from this Housing Element.
-The increases in housing units and their related peak hour traffic would also not count against future General Plan amendment applications thereby reducing the impediment that Charter Section 423 represents to future housing developments needing a subsequent General Plan Amendment in the future.
+The increases in housing units and their related peak hour traffic would also not count against future General Plan amendment applications thereby reducing anythe impediment to future housing developments needing a subsequent General Plan Amendment approved by the voters pursuant to Charter Section 423.